 Bob Payne is the Membership Chair of the Ontario Trails Council.
 An avid cyclist, and cycle tourist, Bob is also on the board of the Goderich to Guelph (G2G) Rail Trail and on the Goderich Active Transportation Committee.

 Michael McDonald is a certified Hike Leader and routinely leads guided hikes for the Bruce Trail.
 Michael proudly serves as the Director of Media for the Bruce Trail Conservancy - Iroquoia Club.

-Michael also sits on the council of the newly formed Hamilton/Burlington Trails Council and as a board member on the Ontario Trails Council.
+Michael also sits on the council of the newly formed Hamilton/Burlington Trails Council and as a board member of the Ontario Trails Council.

-Michael is a passionate outdoorsman and works hard to be an engaged citizen and good steward for the planet.
+Michael is a passionate outdoorsman and works hard to be an engaged citizen and good steward of the planet.